rdkcentral/rdk-halif-device_settings/docs/pages/ds-audio_halSpec.md

 1. Initialize the `DS` Audio `HAL` using function: `dsAudioPortInit()` before making any other `API` calls.
 If `dsAudioPortInit()` call fails, the `HAL` must return the respective error code, so that the `caller` can retry the operation.

-2. Once the Audio Ports are initialized, Audio Output ports like TV Internal Speakers, ARC/eARC, Headphones, SPDIF can be enabled or disabled using Audio Port Handle based on configuration file.
+2. Once the Audio Ports are initialized, Audio Output ports like TV Internal Speakers, `ARC`/`eARC`, Headphones, `SPDIF` can be enabled or disabled using Audio Port Handle based on file.

-3. The Audio Parameters like Audio Encoding, Audio Format, Audio Compression, Dialog Enhancement, Dolby Volume Mode, Audio Ducking, Bass Enhancer, MI Steering, `LE`, Stereo Mode, Audio Gain, Loop Through, Intelligent Equivalizer, Dynamic Range Control, Fader Control, `MS12` capabilities, Audio Delay, Audio Mixing, Primary Language and Secondary Language can be set or retrieved for specific Audio Ports using Audio Port Handle.
+3. The following Audio functionalities are supported:
+   - Audio Encoding
+   - Audio Format
+   - Audio Compression
+   - Dialog Enhancement
+   - Dolby Volume Mode
+   - Audio Ducking
+   - Bass Enhancer
+   - MI Steering
+   - `LE`
+   - Stereo Mode
+   - Audio Gain
+   - Loop Through
+   - Intelligent Equivalizer
+   - Dynamic Range Control
+   - Fader Control
+   - `MS12` capabilities
+   - Audio Delay
+   - Audio Mixing
+   - `AC4` Primary Language
+   - `AC4` Secondary Language

 4. De-initialize the `Audio HAL` using the function: `dsAudioPortTerm()`

 NOTE: The module would operate deterministically if the above call sequence is followed